Wolfos/WolfEngine/README.md

 [Documentation](http://rvanee.nl/documentation/)

-Setup for Windows (currently not working):
+Setup for Windows (the engine currently doesn't run on Windows, but it should be very easy to port):
 ==========

 1. Download and install Visual Studio